IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 #### Reproductive rights

-In the *Amman Declaration and Programme of Action* NHRIs agreed to "Protect and promote reproductive rights without any discrimination"^[Amman Declaration and Program for Action]
+In the *Amman Declaration and Programme of Action* NHRIs agreed to "Protect and promote reproductive rights without any discrimination"\[52]

 *Reproductive Rights are Human Rights -- A Handbook for National Human Rights Institutions* says:

-> To be effective, reproductive health programmes need to address men's... reproductive rights needs simply as human beings.^[@reproductive_rights]
+> To be effective, reproductive health programmes need to address men's... reproductive rights needs simply as human beings.\[77]

 The Commission should monitor men's reproductive rights, including: